Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 *   HOG & PCA + Gabor Filter & PCA+ XGBoost: Got 54% accuracy and 0.53 F1-score after intensive grid search and cross-validation.
 Highlighting the potential of combining gradient-based (HOG) and texture-rich (Gabor) features with ensemble learning techniques.
 *   Gabor Filter & PCA + MediaPipe & PCA + XGBoost: Delivered the best F1-score of 59% and 60% accuracy, demonstrating the effectiveness of integrating geometric facial landmarks (MediaPipe) with Gabor-based texture features.

+**Selected Classification Methods with Confusion Matrix**
+*   MediaPipe & PCA + Gabor Filter & PCA+Randomforest: 49% accuracy and 0.48 F1-score

+*   Gabor Filter & PCA + MediaPipe & PCA + XGBoost: 60% accuracy and F1-score 59%

 **CNN:** Delivers the test accuracy of 63.39% accuracy and 1.038 test lost.
 We set the kernel of (3,3), number of filters (32,64,128), learning rate of 0.0005, and 60 epochs.

 **Deep Learning Models**

-*   **Performance:** Our CNN experiments achieved around 61% accuracy, approaching Kaggle's record of 65% accuracy using neural networks on the FER2013 dataset (Kaggle reference).
+*   **Performance:** Our CNN experiments achieved around 63% accuracy, approaching Kaggle's record of 65% accuracy using neural networks on the FER2013 dataset (Kaggle reference).
 This highlights the potential of deep learning for FER tasks, particularly when leveraging advanced augmentation and optimization techniques.

 **Efficiency Trade-offs**